-The California Lottery – A Complete CA Lottery Guide for 2026
+The California Lottery: A Complete Guide for 2026

 Welcome to the full guide to the California Lottery here at GamblingCalifornia.com.
 The California Lottery is the most accessible form of gambling in the state, with tickets sold at over 23,000 licensed retailers from the Oregon border to San Diego, and it has been part of daily life here for over 40 years.
 Whether you are a casual scratcher buyer who picks one up at the gas station, a Powerball player who only buys when the jackpot gets huge, or someone who plays SuperLotto Plus or Fantasy 5 on a regular schedule, this page covers what you need to know about California’s state lottery in 2026.